TUDelft-CS4110/2016-0x90/summaries/search-based-survey.md

  - Verify non-functional properties.

 ## Metaheursitic Search Techniques
-Solution should be encoded such that they can be manipulated by the search and 'neighbours' can be compared.
+Solutions should be encoded such that they can be manipulated by the search and *neighbouring* solutions can be compared.
-Using an *objective function*, the search distinguishes *good* solutions from *bad* solutions and guides the search using this function.
+Using an *objective function*, *good* solutions are distinguished from *bad* solutions.
+The ojective function provides guidance to the search for solutions.

 ### Hill Climbing
 This is a local search algorithm that starts off at a random starting point and tries to look at neighbouring points in the search space to improve the solution.
-It is simple and fast, it however often reaches sub-optimal solutions when there are many local optimal.
+It is simple and fast.
+However, it often reaches sub-optimal solutions when there are many local optimal.
 This can be slightly avoided by starting at multiple random starting points.

 ### Simulated Annealing
 Simulated Annealing is similar to Hill Climbing, but probabilistically accepts poorer solutions.
+The technique does not always choose the optimal solution, but has a given probability that chooses worse solutions.
+This allows us to find solutions that are "deeper" in the search path.
-Starts off with lots of freedom in movement, but limits its movement as the search progresses.
+It starts off with lots of freedom in movement (high probability to choose worse solutions), but limits its movement (low probability to choose worse solutions) as the search progresses.

 ### Evolutionary Algorithms
 #### Evolution Strategies